-I bled the tires till they were dangerously low for maximum traction, and shoved a few hard bits of earth from the road in front of and behind the wheels.
+I bled the tires till they were dangerously low, and shoved a few hard bits of earth from the road in front of and behind the wheels.
 After four hours of digging and trying, the vehicle moved, like some giant beast heaving.
 I started the car in reverse because it has more torque than any other gear, got a few centimeters of freedom and then accelerated forward out of the dune, onto the semi-hard road of gravel and sand.

 I estimated eight hours in front of me, and planned to stop after every one, sip on water and rest for a few minutes.
 It turned much tougher very soon.
 I was carrying many kilos more than I should have, and the breaks after every hour increased in frequency to once every half hour, and ultimately once every 15 minutes.
 I would take a sip of water and then lie down on the desert floor, looking up at the fantastic spread of stars clearer than from most other places on Earth.
 The ground would be soft and cool, and it seemed so much easier to close my eyes and drift off into an endless sleep of no effort, at one with the desert and the night and the sky.
 I fell in love with the Umm as Samim that night, and wanted to drink it in and become it, in all its life and death and terrible beauty that only I, at this one moment, could possess.
 I wanted to let go, to leave my things and drift away, or run amok off the track and into the dunes, gulping in that fine crimson sand that glows at dusk and turns shades of soft grey and silver at night.
 I would choke on that powder, and die.
 It would be easier, perhaps even apt.

 It didn’t take me very long to realize no one was coming this way either.
 And then it dawned on me: today was Friday, the weekly holiday, and I would probably have to wait another day for a vehicle.
 If I waited through this day and night, and then realized, at the end of the next day, that no one was coming even on a weekday, it would be too late.
 I would be too weak, and my water nearly over.
 There was only one option: spend another day in the shade, hike another night.
-But it had taken me eight hours to walk 15km, a walk that had left me stumbling stupidly, bent over in pain and croaking for water.
-How could I ever manage 26km, more than I had ever done in my life at a single stretch, on two liters of water and in a single night?
+But it had taken me eight hours to walk to get this far, a walk that had left me stumbling stupidly, bent over in pain and croaking for water.
+How could I ever manage the rest, at least thrice as far, more than I had ever done in my life at a single stretch, on two liters of water and in a single night?
 I lay down in the few feet of shade, battling flies and opening The Economist, which promised a tough 2006 in Iraq, the most urbanized demographic statistics the world had ever seen and vague predictions for international economies.
 It didn’t seem particularly well written.

 I didn’t eat or drink through the day.
 Eating would only make me need water to wash the food down, and I was beyond trivialities like hunger and sleep anyway.
-My only thought was of water, enough for 26km.
+My only thought was of water.
 It was so precious I didn’t splash it into my eyes when a grain of sand got in minutes later.
 Instead, I poured it into the little cap of the bottle, administering it overhead like an eye drop.
-I wasted two caps full till I gave up, and left the sand in.
+I wasted two caps’ worth till I gave up, and left the sand in.